-> - All organisations, groups or clubs must have a bank account that requires at least two signatories.
+- All organisations, groups or clubs must have a bank account in the organisation name that requires at least two signatories who are unrelated.

-Priority will be given to voluntary and community sector organisations based in or around Hertsmere and delivering activities or services to the people of Hertsmere.
-At least 50% of the organisations' members / clients / users must live or work in our borough.
+Priority will be given to voluntary and community sector organisations based in our around Hertsmere and delivering activities or services to the people of Hertsmere.
+At least 50 per cent of those benefiting from the grant must live or work in our borough.

 - Faith groups whose sole purpose is promoting or benefiting a belief or group of believers